onehilltech/gatekeeper/README.md

 ```

 The router above will protect all routes under the `/v1` path, which
-are all routers located in `app/routers/v1` directory.
+includes all routers located in `app/routers/v1` directory.